crmueller100/chess.com-game-analysis/README.md

 By searching for a Chess.com username, this program queries information about their games, openings, positions, wins vs. losses, and overall performance.
 It compiles it into a dashboard and allows the user to see areas for needed for improvement.

 ### Setup
-Build and run Docker image with
+Build and run Docker image with (this uses the Flask way)
 ```
 docker build -t chess-analysis .
 docker run -it chess-analysis